APPLICATIONS FOR 2022-23 will be available by mid March and due May 19, 2022.

 Each year we give away all we have, so we are starting our campaign for 2022-23 as of now.
 We love the link below), a check, employer’s matching programs, donor advised funds), or by purchasing student art cards, made from original artwork done by our students.
 This is our “Art Cards for Scholarships” program.
 Click Student Art Cards to learn where cards are sold around Seattle.

 To make a tax deductible donation to the scholarship fund (Alliance Acct. #838, managed by the Alliance for Education), you can…

-- use a credit card — CLICK here to donate online through the Alliance for Education website, with your donation designated to Alliance Account #838
+- use a credit card — CLICK the link below to donate online through the Alliance for Education website; scroll down under “group” to find Seattle World School Scholarships 838.

 Washington State Combined Fund Drive #1481175 (e.g. UW employees), or

 Microsoft Give: Search for ‘Alliance for Education’ and when requesting match, enter ‘Seattle World School Scholarship – 838’ in the comments field.

 Let us know if your workplace matches gifts — we have successfully matched with Microsoft, the Gates Foundation Note: We can register with your workplace matching program if you let us know

 Purchase Student Art Cards at participating locations in Seattle and all proceeds will support the Scholarship program.
 Individuals, organizations, or businesses can also order cards directly by contacting Nancy Peterfreund, Director, at firstname.lastname@example.org (for volume orders)